Carmel Moore

 Carmel Moore is a Certified Practicing Speech Pathologist and member of Speech Pathology Australia and the Australian Voice Association.

 Carmel has practiced as a Speech Pathologist since graduating with distinction in 1985.
-She was head of the innovative Speech Pathology department at War Memorial Hospital in Waverly NSW for 14 years.
-For the past twenty-two years, since relocating to the Northern Rivers, alongside her private practice, she has worked in hospitals, community health, transition care and residential care settings.
+Carmel was head of the innovative Speech Pathology department at War Memorial Hospital in Waverley NSW for 14 years.
+For the past twenty-three years, since relocating to the Northern Rivers, alongside her private practice, she has worked in hospitals, community health, transition care and residential care settings.
+She has also provided home based services to DVA clients, My Aged Care and NDIS participants.

-Carmel worked for many years as part of a rehabilitation team and understands the value of working closely with other treating health professionals ‘ on your team’ .
-Having worked in the Northern Rivers for 22 years has close working relationships with a range of health professional she can recommend if needed.
+Carmel worked for many years as part of a rehabilitation team and understands the value of working closely with other treating health professionals.
+Having worked in the Northern Rivers for 23 years, Carmel has close working relationships with health professional whom she can recommend when appropriate.

 Carmel undertook postgraduate studies at Sydney University National Voice Centre to investigate the effects of yoga on voice production.
 She has presented at multiple professional forums nationally and internationally describing how certain yoga and mindfulness principles and practices may be used as an adjunct in voice therapy.

-In addition to 15 years experience as a craniosacral balancing practitioner, Carmel trained with Walt Fritz in hands-on myofascial release techniques for voice and swallowing.
+In addition to 15 years experience as a cranio-sacral balancing practitioner, Carmel trained with physiotherapist Walt Fritz in hands-on myofascial release techniques for voice and swallowing..

 Carmel is a singer, musician, and teacher of the improvisational process InterPlay, which allows her to creatively optimise learning and skill acquisition within the scope of evidence-based speech pathology.